 We realise individual circumstances can change over time and our goal is to help families in genuine hardship remain in the school.
 Families are encouraged to contact the school as soon as possible and a confidential meeting will be arranged with the Principal or the Business Manager.

-If you have any questions regarding our fee structure, please contact the Principal or Business Manager on 02 69 238 100 or email principal@lpsww.nsw.edu.au or businessmanager@lpsww.nsw.edu.au or businessmanager@lpsww.nsw.edu.au or businessmanager@lpsww.nsw.edu.au or businessmanager@lpsww.nsw.edu.au
+If you have any questions regarding our fee structure, please contact the Principal or Business Manager on 02 69 238 100 or email principal@lpsww.nsw.edu.au or businessmanager@lpsww.nsw.edu.au

 TUITION FEES POLICY